ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 In your mobile application, you should use one of the OST Wallet SDKs

 ### Initializing Wallet SDK
 SDK initialization should happen before calling any other `workflow`.
-To initialize the SDK, you need to call `initialize` method of wallet SDK.
+To initialize the SDK, you need to call `initialize` method of Wallet SDK.

 :::note `initialize` method
 **Recommended location to call initialize() is in [Application](https://developer.android.com/reference/android/app/Application) sub-class.**